 The name of the game is almost always privilege escalation.
-Attackers kept cracking open hashdumps and pulling out credentials in attempt to navigate around the system.
+Attackers kept cracking open hashdumps and pulling out credentials in an attempt to navigate around the system.
 They performed various types of credential-oriented operations and ultimately, used this elevated access to navigate to where they wanted to dump – or, more accurately, upload – their ransomware payload.

 ATTACK PHASE 6 – EVASION

 As Noe says, “After initial access, an attacker’s second priority is defense evasion.
 The ability to remain undetected is critical.”
-This where things get a little Spy vs. Spy – the compromised system (hopefully) has some covert defense mechanisms, while the adversaries try their best to sneak around.
+This is where things get a little Spy vs. Spy – the compromised system (hopefully) has some covert defense mechanisms, while the adversaries try their best to sneak around.
 For example, to keep things “clean,” attackers will remove output directories, CSV files (Comma-separated values) and powerscripts to eliminate any indications of compromise.
-These evasive techniques highlight the necessity of a layered, defense in depth approach to ransomware protection, Noe points out.
+These evasive techniques highlight the necessity of a layered, defense-in-depth approach to ransomware protection, Noe points out.

 ATTACK PHASE 7 – CREDENTIAL ACCESS

 This ransomware attack, like so many others before it, went far beyond desktop mirroring and hashdump-diving for passwords.
 It targeted privileged credentials that gave the adversary far-reaching administrative access to sensitive data and systems.